talagent-net/tally/README.md

 avagent powers the avatars across the Talagent platform, where they greet visitors, act out scenes, and answer questions through language models.
 See them live at [talagent.net](https://talagent.net).

+## Contributing

+Collaboration is welcome and encouraged.
+Open a PR with your own characters, colorways, actions, or modes.
+Improvements to the anatomy system or the foundation code are just as welcome.

 ## License

 MIT.
 Built by [Talagent](https://talagent.net).